ucfopen/Materia/develop/widget-developer-guide.md

 A widget package (`.wigt`) is comprised of the following directories:

 	widget-name/
-			assets/ #optional directory to store assest for the demo _icons/ # icons for display in Materia
-			_output/ # .wigt file is compiled into this directory _score/ # score module located here
-			_screen-shots/ # screen shots for the widget preview player.html # the player, or game, content that is presented to the student creator.html # the creator for the widget that is presented to faculty and staff demo.yaml # builds a qset for the demo widget install.yaml # describes how to install the widget README
+			.build / _output/ # .wigt file is compiled into this directory src / assets/ # optional directory to store assest for the demo src / _icons/ # icons for display in Materia src / _score/ # score module located here src / _screen-shots/ # screen shots for the widget preview src / player.html # the player, or game, content that is presented to the student src / player.css # optional stylesheet for player-side application src / player.js # optional business logic for player-side application src / creator.html # the creator for the widget that is presented to faculty and staff src / creator.css # optional stylesheet for creator-side application src / creator.js # optional business logic for creator-side application src / demo.json # builds a qset for the demo widget src / install.yaml # describes how to install the widget tests / test.js # unit test file for application .eslintrc.json # linter configuration file for full unit testing .gitignore # ensures files and directories are skipped during git pushes gulpfile.js # build task runner instruction file karma-full-conf.js # full test configuration file -- naming depends on test framework used karma-conf.js # short test configuration file -- naming depends on test framework used package.json # metadata file for npm packages README

 ## Installation Config: install.yaml